brillout/react-streaming/README.md

    Note that `streamEnd` never rejects.
    > ⚠️
    > Read [Error Handling](#error-handling) before using `streamEnd`.
 In particular, do not use `success` to change the behavior of your app/stream (because React automatically takes care of gracefully handling `<Suspense>` failures).
-- `options.streamOptions?: ReactStreamOptions`: Options to passthrough to Reacts `renderToReadableStream` or `renderToPipeableStream` depending which stream type you are using.
-This allows for passing in things like `nonce` or other bootstrap scripts etc, it excludes error handling options use [Error Handling](#error-handling).
-See [renderToPipeableStream](https://react.dev/reference/react-dom/server/renderToPipeableStream#parameters) and [renderToReadableStream](https://react.dev/reference/react-dom/server/renderToReadableStream#parameters) for available options.

 ### Error Handling